NautilusTrader

 Order fill subscriptions

 Actors can subscribe to order fill events for specific instruments using subscribe_order_fills().
-This is useful for monitoring trading activity, implementing custom fill analysis, or tracking execution quality.
+This is useful for monitoring trading activity, fill analysis, or tracking execution quality.

-When subscribed, all order fills for the specified instrument are forwarded to the on_order_filled() handler, regardless of which strategy or component generated the original order.
+When subscribed, the handler on_order_filled() receives all fills for the specified instrument, regardless of which strategy or component generated the original order.

 Example